You are here: Urology Textbook > Examinations > Retrograde urethrography

 Examination Technique for Male Patients:

 The patient is positioned with an abducted left thigh and raised right pelvis (about 40 degrees) with the examiner standing on the left side of the patient.
-A penile clamp with injection cannula or a 12 CH catheter is inserted into the urethra, the catheter ballon is inflated with miminal volume in the fossa navicularis [fig. normal retrograde urethrography].
-The urethra is straightend up with gentle tension.
-Contrast media is slowly injected under fluoroscopy.
-The help of the patient is sometimes necessary to let the contrast media pass into the bladder.
+A penile clamp with injection cannula or a 12 CH catheter is inserted into the urethra, the catheter balloon is inflated with miminal volume in the fossa navicularis [fig. normal retrograde urethrography].
+The urethra is straightend up with gentle tension. contrast medium is slowly injected under fluoroscopy.
+The help of the patient is sometimes necessary to let the contrast medium pass into the bladder.
 Inspiration, relaxation or Jendrassik handle) help to reduce the resistance of the sphincter.

 Normal findings in Men: